 "We moved on to a second study focusing on safe and effective dosing," says Dr. Finger.
+"Again, we saw improvement dark in the images.
+Those parts of the frontal or temporal lobes stop functioning and shrink dramatically.

-"Again, we saw improvement in behaviours and the changes were directly related to apathy and indifference.
+in behaviours and the changes were directly related to apathy and indifference.
 About half of the patients who had oxytocin saw improvements in these areas, compared to no changes at all after placebo."